bl458/JPLearnWeb/README.md

 This is an app for japanese learners!

-A more specific set of instructions are coming soon!
+A more specific set of instructions is coming soon!